telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-editors.md

 When the `editor` is a function, it is called the first time a cell, having this editor, is displayed.
 It returns an object as in the case above&mdash;having the `edit` method and the `icon` property, and the result is cached.
 Use this trick to delay the initialization of the editor until it is first needed.

-The example below demonstrates how to set up a color-picking custom editor.
+The following example demonstrates how to set up a color-picking custom editor.

 ###### Example